jetbrains-academy/data-visualization-course/3_2_histograms_matplotlib/1_theory/8_hist_histtype/task.md

 Our histogram now looks better, but there are still some refinements we can make.

 1. Ensure equal bins for both distributions – This allows for a more accurate comparison.
-2. Improve visual clarity by adjusting the `histtype` parameter in the `hist` function.
+2. Improve visual clarity by adjusting the `histtype` parameter in the `hist` method.
 3. Add axis labels, a legend, and a title to the plot.

 By default, `histtype` is set to `bar`, which fills the bars with color.
 However, we can change it to `step`, which